nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `edit 2 m/Flu` Edits the medication condition of the 2nd patient to be `Flu`.
 * `edit 3 ag/50` Edits the age of the 3rd patient to be `50`.
 * `edit 3 ag/1222` This command is not allowed as age should be less than or equal to 120 and must be a positive integer.
 * `edit 1 ag/50 A/John street` This command is not allowed as it has invalid prefix.
 * `edit 1 nric/SS92433AB` This command is allowed.
 Hence, user must check the NRIC inputted carefully.

 ### Appointment

+* It's important for a user to stick with their chosen appointment-making method, whether it's the command or button method, throughout the entire process.
+Switching between methods can lead to unexpected results that may not meet their desired outcome.

 ### Making Appointment to a patient : `makeApp`

 Make an appointment to Medimate through command method:

 Format: `makeApp INDEX /from {startTime} /to {endTime}`